Trebor-Huang/mirai-bot/README.md

 ### The Message-Response Plugin Framework

-To more effectively develop plugins, you can inherit from the `utils.MessageResponseBasePlugin` class.
+To more effectively develop plugins, you can inherit from the `plugins.MessageResponseBasePlugin` class.
 Then you can handle messages (from friends, groups or temporary messages) by reimplementing the `handle_message(self, msgchain, sender, msgtype, event)` function.
 Other events can be processed with `handle_EventType(self, event)` methods, where the types of the event are listed [here](https://github.com/mamoe/mirai-api-http/blob/master/EventType.md).

 You can invoke `self.reply(event, msg=None, quote=True, notify=False, private=False, ban_duration=0, revoke=False)` to more effectively reply to messages (currently non-message events are ignored by this method).
 - If `msg` is not `None`, the bot replies to the message referred by `event` with the message chain `msg`.
 And you can quote or "at" (i.e. notify with the `@` construct in QQ) the sender by setting the corresponding flags; these flags are ignored if they are not available.
 You may also send private messages (as opposed to group messages, e.g. to avoid cluttering) by setting the `private` flag.